 The cruises are also suitable for children, with some departures designated as family departures.
 These feature special children’s meals, games and activities designed for that age group, and some yachts even have a special children’s director.
+Where to stay?

 The Eric, Letty and Flamingo I Cruisers are three sister motor-yachts, which take a maximum of 20 passengers each.
 Each yacht has 10 comfortable cabins over 3 decks.

 The cabins are fully air-conditioned and have private facilities with hot and cold showers, soap and shampoo dispensers and hair dryer, as well as fresh towels.
 Interiors are of polished teak wood with a dining room, bar and lounge area with TV, VCR and book/video library.
 There is also a sun deck on top of the yacht with seating and both shaded and unshaded areas.
 Each boat has a crew of 9 plus 2 naturalist guides.